-The First Access Solid Black Visa card isn’t going to be your best option but it is available to borrowers with poor credit.
+The First Access Solid Black Visa card isn’t going to be your best option, but it is available to borrowers with a poor credit history.
 The APR is 34.99%, which is much higher than what other credit cards charge.
 But if you need to take out a cash advance, there are no cash advance fees other than the interest.

 Things to Keep in Mind